Biden Campaign Hits Schweizer on Eve of ‘Profiles in Corruption’ Launch

 Biden’s campaign, however, went further by alleging in its memo that Solomon received help in “spreading” the theory from “Breitbart editor Peter Schweizer.”

-The campaign’s claim is completely unfounded.
-Schweizer, who is actually a senior contributor at Breitbart News, was the first to expose Hunter Biden’s lucrative dealings in Ukraine in his bestseller—Secret Empires.
-Nowhere in the book, though, did Schweizer link Biden’s ouster of Shokin with the investigation into Burisma.
-It is also unlikely the theory would have been included, since Secret Empires, like most of Schweizer’s books, relies on primary sources such as tax documents and legal filings to back up its findings.
+The campaign’s claims involving Schweizer are not backed up by facts.
+Although Schweizer, who is a senior contributor at Breitbart News, was the first to expose Hunter Biden’s lucrative dealings in Ukraine in his bestseller—Secret Empires—he did not link the prosecutor’s ouster with any attempts at obstructing justice.
+It is also unlikely such a theory about Biden’s motives would have been included, since Secret Empires, like most of Schweizer’s books, relies on primary sources such as tax documents and legal filings to back up its findings.

 The suggestion otherwise comes one day after the New York Post ran a lengthy excerpt from Schweizer’s new book, Profiles in Corruption, detailing how five members of the Biden family got rich off the former vice president’s political influence.